terryleggettII/album-collection/README.md

  **Search for Albums**
    - Users can search for albums by artist name or album title.
-   - The search results display a list of albums matching the query
+   - The search results display a list of albums matching the query.
    - The search also displays the release date of the albums on the album card.

 ## Technologies Used